-"My goodness, you are such a noble specimen, defending those entirely unrelated souls who choose to utilize what our newfound friend would suggest are…inadequate tools for the job at hand," Amdusias drolly commented, barely hiding a half-smile.
+"My goodness, you are such a noble specimen, defending those entirely unrelated souls who choose to utilize what our new-found friend would suggest are…inadequate tools for the job at hand," Amdusias drolly commented, barely hiding a half-smile.

-The muscular wolf scowled and shifted on the bench before continuing to poke through the small mechanisms spread out across the table.
+Lone scowled and shifted on the bench before continuing to poke through the small mechanisms spread out across the table.
 "Look, I’m just sayin’.
 My thirty-eights never let me down.
 Anyway, I just wanted to see if the weapons really are as straightforward as ours…you know, no…weird magical shit, or some…steampunk-alchemic-unnecessarily-complicated nonsense."

 "Would it not be more prudent to have the one mythical creature in the room examine the firearm, then?" the demon intoned mildly.